by Jen | Apr 2, 2024 | 6-11, Acts 1, DISO studies

 Dig-In Challenges

-- MINE: Notice if Matthew repeated any concepts in this passage and, if so, how that repetition might be relevant to the treasure the Spirit’s revealing in this study.
+- MINE: Look for repeated concepts in this passage and, if I find any, consider how that repetition might be relevant to my personal treasure from v8;

-- MINE: Locate any special statements (blessings, commands, curses, prayers, promises, and warnings) that connect with the treasure we’re digging into?
+- MINE: Locate any special statements (blessings, commands, curses, prayers, promises, and warnings) connected to that treasure; and

-- MINE: Ask the Spirit to show us any lists (3 or more similar items mentioned in the text) and their relevance to our personal focus.
+- MINE: See if I can find any lists (3 or more similar items mentioned in the text) and their relevance to my treasure.

 GO TO WEEK 4 >